raheemadamboev/portfolio/README.md

  </a>
 </p>

 Notepad is completely offline and ad-free.
 Regarding adding notes, it has never been straightforward like this.
 The app supports multiple languages (English, Russian, Uzbek).
+Auto-save notes.

 - **25 000+ downloads in Google Play Store so far**
 - **4.4 overall stars in Google Play Store**